openxla/stablehlo/README.md

-This repository includes the [StableHLO specification](https://github.com/openxla/stablehlo/blob/main/docs/spec.md) along with op implementations in C++ and Python, which you can use to build ML programs in StableHLO.
+This repository includes the [StableHLO specification](https://github.com/openxla/stablehlo/blob/main/docs/spec.md) along with op implementations in C++ and Python, which you can use to define ML programs in StableHLO for consumption by compilers such as XLA and IREE.

 ## Build steps